temetvince/FNA-VSCode-Template/WINE_INSTALL.md

 - Setup Wine with `winecfg`
 - Install the DirectX SDK with `winetricks dxsdk_jun2010`

-**Alternative method:** Instead of installing the DirectX SDK, you can place a copy of `fxc.exe` from the DirectX SDK in the `build/tools` directory.
-Then use `winetricks d3dcompiler_43` to install the required DLL from the DirectX redistributable (this is a smaller download than the SDK).
-See `BuildShaders.targets` for details.
-The same fallback also works on Windows.
+**Alternative method (works on Catalina):** Instead of installing the DirectX SDK, you can place a copy of `fxc.exe` from the DirectX SDK in the `build/tools` directory.
+Then use `env WINE=/usr/local/bin/wine64 sh winetricks d3dcompiler_43` to install the required DLL from the DirectX redistributable (this is a smaller download than the SDK).